The latest version of the syllabic curriculum basic

 knowledge of action potential, resting potential, ion fluxes and

-physiology and anatomical pathways of the neural and endocrine
+3.2.2 The physiology and anatomical pathways of the

-pain, memory, motor function, arousal, drives (sexual behaviour,
+including perception, pain, memory, motor function, arousal, drives

-hunger and thirst), motivation and the emotions, including
+(sexual behaviour, hunger and thirst), motivation and the emotions,

-aggression, fear and stress.
-Knowledge of disturbances of these
+including aggression, fear and stress.
+Knowledge of disturbances of

-functions with relevance to organic and non-organic (functional)
+these functions with relevance to organic and non-organic

 development and localisation of cerebral functions throughout the